RosaHornero/seq_nms_lab2/README.md

 # Seq_nms_YOLO
-This project is adapted from https://github.com/melodiepupu/seq_nms_yolo to simplify the execution of Seq-NMS and YOLOv2 approaches for video object detection.
+This project is an adaptation of https://github.com/melodiepupu/seq_nms_yolo to help install and run the Seq-NMS and YOLOv2 for video object detection.
 #### Membres: Yunyun SUN, Yutong YAN, Sixiang XU, Heng ZHANG

+#### Adapted by: Laura Herrera, Rosa Hornero

 ---